- Keep a record of your health conditions, surgeries, allergies, and medications.

 - I have talked about the use of tobacco, alcohol, and drugs with my provider.

-- I have discussed sexuality issues with my health care provider.
+- I have discussed sexuality issues with my primary care provider.

 - I know how to schedule a medical appointment.

-- I keep a schedule of my medical appointments on a calendar.
+- I keep a schedule of my medical appointments on a calendar or in my phone.

 - I can go to my medical appointments by myself.

 If you checked 11-15 sentences: Super!
 You are already taking on adult responsibilities.
-You are ready to transition your health care and should talk to your HCP’s about a transition plan.
+You are ready to transition your health care and should talk to your PCP’s about a transition plan.

 If you checked 5 or less sentences: Now is a good time to start taking on more responsibility for your health care.
 Pick one new responsibility from the checklist and practice it at your next appointment.
-If you need help, ask a friend, parent, nurse, social worker, or health care provider.Additional Resources
+If you need help, ask a friend, parent, nurse, social worker, or PCP.Additional Resources